 The model was then inverted for optimization of plant efficiency.
 The computation was done for the entire history available and it was found that the optimal point deviated from the actually achieved points by 1.1% efficiency in absolute terms.
-Moving from, say 40%, to 41.1% efficiency is a significant gain for any power plant.
+This is a significant gain in coal purchase but mainly a reduction of the CO2 emissions that save valuable emission certificates.

-In the analysis nearly 1000 different operational conditions (in the nine month history) were identified that the operators would have to react to.
-This is not practical.
-The model is now capable of determining the current state of the plant, computing the optimal reaction to these conditions and communicating this optimal reaction to the operators.
+In the analysis, about 800 different operational conditions (in the eight month history) were identified that the operators would have to react to.
+This is not practical for the human operator.
+The model is capable of determining the current state of the plant, computing the optimal reaction to these conditions and communicating this optimal reaction to the operators.
 The operators then implement this suggestion and the plant efficiency is monitored.
 It is found that 1.1% efficiency increase can be achieved uniformly over the long term.